Skullyf0-0/Robotics_inter/summaries/week1.md

 **Levels of Autonomy**

-In Sheridan’s scale, there is a continuum from the robot being “completely controlled by a human (i.e., teleoperated)”, through the robot being completely autonomous and not requiring input or approval of its actions from a human before taking actions.
+In Sheridan’s scale, there is a continum from the robot being “completely controlled by a human (i.e., teleoperated)”, through the robot being completely autonomous and not requiring input or approval of its actions from a human before taking actions.

 ![alt text](images/image-4.png)